scottmillers/vscode-devcontainers-getting-started/README.md

 2. Modify VSCode to use Podman for containers.

     In VSCode Go to File->Preferences->Settings and search for `docker`.
-The default settings use docker.
+The default settings specify docker as the container manager.

     ![alt text](images/settings-original.png)

-    Change these for Podman:
+    Change these to use Podman:

     ![alt text](images/settings-new.png)